kitten/react-wonka/README.md

 const [result, update] = useOperator(makeStream, input, init);
 ```

-This hook is the same as `useStreamValue`, but it returns the `result`
+This hook is the same as `useOperatorValue`, but it returns the `result`
 and an `update` function.

 The `update` function can be used to force an additional value to be sent